zuzjes/git-example/.git-hooks/README.md

 `chmod +x .git-hooks/pre-rebase`

 ## OR This script can automate the copying and permission-setting of the hook script.
-Simple run the next command and It will create the pre-rebase hook and activates it self.
+Simple run the next command in terminal and it will create the pre-rebase hook and activates it self.

-`chmod +x setup-hooks.sh`
+`./setup-hooks.sh`